youngbryanyu/simple-app-config/README.md

 ## Special environment Variables
 These special environment variables are optional and can be specified to override and set custom settings, similar to command line arguments.

-❗ Note: special environment variables take precedence over defaults set by the module, but will be overriden if the corresponding command line argument that affects the same field is set.
+> :warning: Special environment variables take precedence over defaults set by the module, but will be overriden if the corresponding command line argument that affects the same field is set.

 ### CONFIG_DIR
 The `CONFIG_DIR` environment variable can be set to specify a custom path to the `/config` directory.
 This can be either an absolute path or a relative path.
 If it is a relative path, it will be relative to the current working directory.
 If the path specified by `CONFIG_DIR` is invalid, then the default path to the directory containing the `/config` directory will remain the current working directory.

 ### CONFIG_PATH
-The `CONFIG_PATH` environment variable can be set to specify a custom path to the config file to use.
+The `CONFIG_PATH` environment variable can be set to specify a custom path to the configuration file to use.
 This can be either an absolute path or a relative path.
 This path is not affected by a directory set by the `--config-dir` command line argument or `CONFIG_DIR` environment variable, so any relative path will always be relative to the current working directory.

-If the path specified by `CONFIG_PATH` is invalid, the module will attempt to search the config directory to find the config file matching the environment.
+If the path specified by `CONFIG_PATH` is invalid, the module will attempt to search the `/config` directory to find the configuration file matching the environment.

 ### NODE_ENV
 The `NODE_ENV` environment variable is standard and used to set the current environment of the application.
 This will override the default environment which is set to `development`.

 ### ENV_NAMES
 The `ENV_NAMES` environment variable can be used to specify custom environment names that your application uses for different environments (e.g. alpha, beta, etc).
-If you specify custom environment names, your  `.env` files must follow the following naming convention of `.env.<custom-environment-name>`, and your config files must follow the naming convention of `<custom-environment-name>.json`.
+If you specify custom environment names, your  `.env` files must follow the following naming convention of `.env.<custom-environment-name>`, and your configuration files must follow the naming convention of `<custom-environment-name>.json`.

 ### ENV_DIR
 The `ENV_DIR` environment variable can be set to specify a custom path to the `.env` file.
 This can be either an absolute path or a relative path.
 If it is a relative path, it will be relative to the current working directory.